The period-index problem for twisted topological K-theory: Twisted -theory

 where $\K^{\alpha}(X)$ is the algebraic $K$-theory of locally free and finite rank $\alpha$-twisted $\mathcal{O}_X$-modules on $X$.
 Since $\KU(X)_{\alpha}$ satisfies descent, the map above produces a map of spectra

 where $a_{\et}\K^{\alpha}$ is the \'etale-sheafification of the presheaf of spectra $\K^{\alpha}$.

-Having dealt with the foundational questions to our satisfaction, we twist the unit map $\SS\rightarrow\KU$ following~\cite{antieau_index_2009}.
+Having dealt with the foundational questions to our satisfaction, we twist the unit map $\mathrm{S}\rightarrow\KU$ following~\cite{antieau_index_2009}.
 Finally, we use the rank map for $\alpha$-twisted $K$-theory to define an approximation to the index of $\alpha$.
-If $X$ is a finite CW-complex, this approximation is precisely the index, which allows us to use the twisted $K$-theory to settle the prime-divisor problem and, when combined with the twisted-unit map, to provide estimates for the period-index problem.
+If $X$ is a finite CW-complex, this approximation is precisely the index, which allows us to use twisted $K$-theory to settle the prime-divisor problem and, when combined with the twisted unit map, to provide estimates for the period--index problem.
 These applications will be the content of the following two sections.